preemptive/Protected-TodoAzureAuth/README.md

 Protected-TodoAzureAuth
 =======================

-This is a version of the Xamarin.Forms sample [TodoAzureAuth](https://developer.xamarin.com/samples/xamarin-forms/WebServices/TodoAzureAuth/).
+This is a modified version of the Xamarin.Forms sample [TodoAzureAuth](https://developer.xamarin.com/samples/xamarin-forms/WebServices/TodoAzureAuth/).

 About the Original Sample
 -------------------------